incraigulous/contentful-laravel/README.md

 A Contentful SDK and suite of tools for Laravel.
 Includes facades, a base repository, out-of-the-box caching and cache management, webhook creation by artisan command and more.

->**Note:** This package was just released.
-It has been unit tested and I've manually tested every call I could think of.
-I believe everything is stable and working.
-I'll bump it up to 1.0 as soon as I (or someone else) has a chance to try it out in production.
-I'm still working on some things, like the base repository and relationship managemnet.
-I won't change the API for anything I have documented, so if I tell you how to use it, use it.

 ###This is a Laravel package.

 ####Looking for the framework agnostic PHP SDK?